Tascurator/tascurator-documents/docs/docs/modeling.md

 # Terms and Constraints

 ## Owner - オーナー

 ### Owner

-The Owner is the Owner of ShareHouse
+The Owner contains ShareHouse.

 ### Owner ID (Identifier)

-The Owner ID is the UUID.
+The Owner ID is a UUID.

 ### Email Address (Value Object)

 The Owner has an email address.

+Constraints:

+- The email address must be unique.
+(Owners cannot create multiple accounts with the same email address).
+- The email address must be in a valid format.

 ### Password

 The Owner has a password.

 Constraints:

-Password must be
-- at least 8 characters
+- The password must be at least 8 characters long.
-- at least one capital letter
+- The password must contain at least 1 capital letter.
-- at least lowercase letter
+- The password must contain at least 1 lowercase letter.
-- at least one special character
+- The password must contain at least 1 special character.
-- at least one number
+- The password must contain at least 1 number.
-### ShareHouse IDs
-The Owner is able to contain ShareHouse.
-The Owner class has ShareHouse ID list.

 ## ShareHouse - シェアハウス

 ## Category - カテゴリー